 To successfully complete the certificate, five courses are required to be completed within a four year period.
 Once the core surveycourse (WTRM 401) is completed, participants may pick and chose the order of classes in which they wish to enroll.
 Taken sequentially, the certificate takes approximately 17 months.

 The general purpose of certification is primarily designed to prepare individuals currently employed as intermediate level supervisors in the various fields of water supply and treatment for higher management positions.

--At the same time, it recognizes potential candidates for the program are in other situations or have different goals some flexibility is needed.
+The program does recognize potential candidates may be in other situations or have different goals.
 If you fall into this category you should discuss the program with either the Director or Academic Coordinator to ascertain what's best for you.

 Admission to the core survey course (WTRM 401) is open to the general public.